No products in the cart.

 As a Preident of India

-After his tenure as a president, People’s president kalam moved his interest to Teach.
+After his tenure as a president, People’s president kalam shifted his interest towards teaching.
 He delivered guest lectures to students, and academicians in universities across India.
 He also worked as a visiting professor in few universities.
 He was also invited as a special guest in several schools, colleges, and universities across India.
 Despite very knowledgeable, his humble nature won him a place in millions of million hearts in India.
 Kalam loved his teaching profession of all the professions he had.
 He had a greater interest in interacting with young minds.
 He inspired millions of students in India.

 on 27th July 2015, Kalam suddenly collapsed and died of cardiac arrest while delivering a lecture on “Creating a Livable Planet Earth” in the Indian Institue of Management, Shillong.
 His sudden passing away shooked the entire India.
 Millions of People condoled and paid tributes to their favourite president and Scientist.
 His remains were airlifted to New Delhi for public homage and were airlifted to his native town Rameswaram.
 He was laid to rest in Rameswaram’s Pei Karumbu Ground with full state honors.